kelu124/echomods/retired/elmo/Readme.md

 ### Cons

-* EMW3165 IDE is difficult to manage
+* FeatherWICED IDE is difficult to manage

 ### Constraint and limits